 “This small, polished gem of a book is one compelling answer to many questions about how to inject meaning in our lives….“ –from the foreword by Dr. Paul Farmer, Partners In Health

-What If?
-Foundation Founder Margaret Trost has written a book about her experiences in Haiti, the birth of the food program that now serves meals to thousands of hungry children in Port-au-Prince each week, and the extraordinary journey that led her and the What If?
-Foundation to where they are today, post-earthquake.
+In On That Day, Everybody Ate, Margaret writes about her experiences in Haiti, the birth of the food program that now serves meals to thousands of hungry children in Port-au-Prince each week, and the extraordinary journey that led her and the What If?
+Foundation to where they are today.

 “Since my first visit to Port-au-Prince in 2000, I felt moved to write about my experience as a way to raise awareness about Haiti.
 I’m so grateful for the wonderful response this book has received.
 My Haitian friends and colleagues have taught me so much about faith, courage, and love, and this book shares their wisdom and inspiration as well as the remarkable story of the special partnership between members of the Ti Plas Kazo community and the What If?
 Foundation.” — Margaret Trost

 On That Day, Everybody Ate: One Woman’s Story of Hope and Possibility in Haiti, is available at bookstores throughout the country and online.To learn more, visit the book’s website: www.onthatdayeverybodyate.org.
 To read reviews and order a copy on Amazon.com, click here.

 Become a fan of On That Day, Everybody Ate:

 Radio interviews about the What If?
 Foundation and Margaret’s book: